-- included in the Draft EIS; the committee recommends a public process later in 2018 for the selection of the preferred option to be studied in the Final EIS. - A shared transitway extending over one mile from downtown Portland on SW Barbur Boulevard, with a stop at SW Gibbs, to improve the speed and reliability of buses traveling between downtown Portland and Hillsdale.
+- included in the Draft EIS; staff recommends a public process later in 2018 for the selection of the preferred option to be studied in the Final EIS. - A shared transitway extending over one mile from downtown Portland on SW Barbur Boulevard, with a stop at SW Gibbs, to improve the speed and reliability of buses traveling between downtown Portland and Hillsdale.

-The Steering Committee also recommends the following additional action beyond the proposed light rail project:
+Staff also recommends the following additional action beyond the proposed light rail project: